jacksonbenete/chainmail-houserules/Ad astra per aspera/README.md

 Boxed text are rules included on the Chainmail + OD&D House Rules or design discussions that can be ignored.

+# Summing Up

+## Character Creation

+- Choose a background: a concise description of the character [1.1]
+- Character Classes: Fighter, Magic-User, Cleric [1.2]
+- Alignment: Law, Neutral, Chaos [1.3]
+- 3d6 in order for Str, Int, Wis, Dex, Con, Cha [1.4]
+- A single swap between two generated abilities
+- The character have a "Common" language and understand one additional language.
+If Int 13+ understand a second additional language.
+[1.5]

+## Character Classes

+- Fighter sum their HD to Hit, and if using Lightsaber or Beskar weapons can subtract their HD in their AC.
+[2.1]
+- Magic-User still subtract their HD in their AC while using Lightsaber, and can use Force Powers twice a day (per HD).
+[2.2]
+- Cleric receive some of the Fighter abilities and can use Force Powers once per HD per day.
+[2.3]

+## Combat, Damage and Save

+- A Save succeed in a 8+ on 2d6.
+[3.1]
+- Saves can receive an ability and or background modifier.
+- Roll Combat Dice + HD + AC, if result is 20+ it's a hit.
+[3.2]
+- There is only three armor categories, Light (AC 9), Heavy (AC 7) and Armored (AC 5).
+- On a Hit, the character roll 1d6 for damage, on a 6 it removes 2 HD from the creature, else it remove 1 HD.
+[3.3]
+- The character can try to Parry or to Deflect Blaster Shoots.
+(Details on 3.4)
+- Creature's "Hit Points" is equal their HD, receiving damage then removes Hit Dices.
+[3.5]

+## The Force

+- Characters can try a 10+ Save (no modifiers) for additional Force Power uses.
+[4]
+- Musings about adapting Fantasy Spells as Force Powers.

+## Ships and Space Combat

+- Rules for creating Ships and Space Combat.
+(Details on 5)

 # [0] Terminology and Dices

 **Creature**: means a non-player character.
 It can be a soldier, an alien, a monster or a citizen.